JhonnyJason/thingy-sci-base-sources/ressources/README.md

     res.send("The other Response!")

 ```

+## middleWare
+- Could be a single function
+- or an array of functions

+These will be mounted before we mount the routes. e.G authorization

 ## SystemD Sockets
 When there is `process.env.SOCKETMODE == true` then we will listen on systemd socket.